Astroyimin/WCGAN-for-Galaxy-Spectrum/README.md

 # Structure of Model
 The script, **Model.py**, describe the main model structure of this project.
 The cbam residual block is described in **ResNet.py**.
 Moreover, one Jupyter Note Book is exist to help you understand this structure better.
 [Residual Connection](https://arxiv.org/abs/1512.03385) [GAN paper](https://arxiv.org/abs/1406.2661)
 ## Generator
 The Generator starts with a Multi-Layer Perceptron (MLP) that includes two hidden layers to extract initial features.
-Following the MLP, we use a ResNet-18 architecture, with an opti
+Following the MLP, we use a ResNet-18 architecture, with an optional CBAM attention mechanism.
+[CBAM](https://arxiv.org/pdf/1807.06521)

 ## Discriminator
 The Discriminator consists of three convolutional layers, each followed by a max pooling layer.
 After the convolutional layers, a fully connected layer is used to differentiate between real and generated spectra.